 Rest in peace, Carrie and Leia.
 Both of you are missed, but your work and your inspiration endures.

 To close this article out, I want to encourage any of you who feel that you might have a mental health issue to seek help.
 There are some wonderful therapists and support groups out there – and please, don’t be frightened off by my encounters with medication.
+It’s rare for people to have a serious allergic reaction to modern drugs.
 As someone who, until recently, worked in the mental health field for over two decades (ironic, huh?)
 I have seen some medications work miracles.

 Last thing, if you are a fan of Princess Leia and Carrie Fisher, I encourage you to check out an excellent article published a few days ago on starwarsnewsnet.com, by Darby Harn.
 It’s called “Why Princess Leia Should Have Lived (A Tribute to Carrie Fisher).”
 He sums that rationale up far more eloquently than I. Click here to be taken to the article.
 Personally, I want to thank Darby for writing such a beautiful piece.

-If you do have a mental health issue you’re not alone, and you are not any less of a person despite how some people may have treated you.
+If you do have a mental health issue you’re not alone, and you are not any less of a person despite how some people may have treated you (and may still be treating you).
 The fact you’re still here, with us right now, means you are amazing beyond words, courageous beyond belief, and someone who deserves all of the love and acceptance this world can offer – and in time, with a little help and a shitload of determination, you’ll get it and you will find your tribe.

 In Carrie’s own words: